Tag Archives: dignity

 “How’d I get to be that old?”
 She asked, genuinely shocked.

-I helped her get into her loose-fitting floral blouse and black slacks, hung her glasses around her neck on a pearl chain, and found her sweater.
+I helped her get into her loose-fitting floral blouse and black slacks, hung her glasses around her neck on her freshwater pearl chain, and found her cardigan sweater.
 But the most important part was yet to come.

-After proficiently completing this step, she turned to me and, with a hint of a smile, asked, “How do I look?”
+After proficiently completing this step, she turned to me and, with a sweet, slight smile, asked, “How do I look?”

 “You look just beautiful Gramma.
 Now let’s go eat cake!”